Electric Vehicles

 Level 1

-These chargers come with the car as an emergency backup.
-They typically recover around 8km of range per hour.
+It’s the slowest charge and typically recovers around 8km of range per hour.
+Level 1 chargers come with the car as an emergency backup.
 At a level 1 charger, the EV will charge from empty to 90% in 48 hours or so.

 It’s important to note two things when charging EVs.